Shikaga/PitchBlackAnalysis/index.md

 She is a character that could have lead the entire movie, and perhaps even had her own franchise in a post *Alien* world, had the last five minutes gone a bit differently.

-But, on the other hand, movies to seldom have the guts to deliver a truly devastating death, and I don't want to ever criticise one for doing so.
+But, on the other hand, movies so seldom have the guts to deliver a truly devastating death, and I don't want to ever criticise one for doing so.

 But Fry is not the only character of this piece.
 After the crash, the movie pauses long enough on the rest of the characters for us to get to like them.
 At this point in the movie, we are setting up for Friday 13th style slasher, and it is already clear that not everyone is going to make it off this planet.